ZnoGouDj/presentation/transcript.md

 > These values are called roots.
 > Any other value is considered reachable if it’s reachable from a root by a reference or by a chain of references.
 > For instance, if there’s an object in a local variable, and that object has a property referencing another object, that object is considered reachable.
 And those that it references are also reachable.
-Detailed examples to follow.
 > There’s a background process in the JavaScript engine that is called garbage collector.
 It monitors all objects and removes those that have become unreachable.

 > #### Slide 4